Limited on All Sportsbooks for Winning Too Much on Live Betting • +$367,520 VerifiedSee Proof

 Frequently Asked Questions

-Can you actually make money following free sports picks?
 Yes, if you follow free picks from a handicapper with a verified winning record and apply disciplined bankroll management.
-The source of the pick, free or paid, does not determine its quality.
-What matters is the analysis behind it and the track record of the person providing it.
+The source of the pick, whether free or paid, does not determine its quality.
+What matters is the analysis behind it, the track record of the person providing it, and your own discipline in staking and bankroll management.

-Why would a handicapper give away picks if they really win?
 Winning handicappers give away picks to build credibility, grow their audience, and create a verifiable public record.
 It is the same reason a successful restaurant might offer free tastings.
 Confidence in the product drives the decision.
 If a handicapper never offers free picks, it may suggest they are not confident enough to put their work on public display.

-How many free picks should I track before trusting a handicapper?
 A minimum of 50 to 100 tracked picks provides a reasonable sample for evaluation.
 Over a smaller sample, variance can make even a mediocre handicapper look brilliant or a strong one look weak.
-Patience during the tracking phase protects your bankroll long-term.
+Patience during the tracking phase protects your bankroll from premature commitment to an unproven source.

 Jake Sullivan

-Senior Sports Handicapper, The Best Bet on Sports
+Senior Sports Analyst, The Best Bet on Sports

 Past results do not guarantee future performance.
 Must be 21 or older to wager.